Canadian-Light-Source/ioc-rs/Readme.md

 - default to PWD if name not specified [implemented]
 - test
-- refactor to move functions to separate mods
+- refactor to move functions to separate mods [implemented]
 - ...

 ## flow chart